 The OAI cohort of 4,796 participants is 58% female and ranged in age from 45-79 at time of recruitment.
 Retention remained high throughout the study duration.
-Some participants (about 7%) from the original cohort did not continue for the additional four years of follow up.
+Some participants (about 7%) from the original cohort did not continue for the additional five years of follow up.
 The rate of no-contact stabilized in the 15-18% range.
 The entire OAI cohort has completed:

 - Baseline, 12-month, 24-month, 36-month, and 48-month visits in clinic with biospecimen collection and imaging

 - 60-month and 84-month visits via mailed questionnaires and telephone interviews